VienThanh12/Demo-Kempower/README.md

 It started from my background in my highschool.
 I studied Computer Science in a high school for the gifted.
 I started to code C/C++ in grade 9 when I was 14 years old, It has been 4 years since I only studied software so when I applied to the university I wanted to learn more about hardware.
 Automation is a good choice for me.
 Because automation is comprised of about 40% software and 60% hardware.
 Especially when it comes to coding or programming, I can study it by myself.
 As you can see in the summer when I have free time, I completed the Fullstack course at the University Of Helsinki with 7 credits and grade 5.
 <img width="1169" alt="Screenshot 2024-01-28 at 15 16 35" src="https://github.com/VienThanh12/Demo-Kempower/assets/67015555/3dee37fb-f00f-4544-bccc-c37f4b20242c">

-## Reason why I choose this university.
+## Reason why I choose SeAMK (Seinäjoki University Of Applied Science).
 At that time, my family doesn't have much money to pay my tuition fee for me.
-But the tuition fee of SeAMK is just about 4900 euros which is the cheapest in Finland.
-So I just go with it.
+But the tuition fee of SeAMK is just about 4900 euros which is almost the cheapest tuition fee in Finland.
+And I could not get like 50% or 100% in another university so I just go with it.

 ## Demo Coding Project that I have been working with in my free time that could support my success in this trainee program.